The Early Years

 The more things change…

-Today, the dance studio is thriving, but only in the Lemont studio, due to space constraints.
+Today, the dance studio is thriving in the Lemont and Lockport studios and music lessons are still popular in all 3 studios.
 However, the past has proven that you just never know what might happen next!
 Through it all, our goals remain the same: We want to teach music, dance and other performing arts to everyone we meet.
 We still want to be a welcoming place where students of the arts can meet each other, study, hang out, perfect their craft and then perform onstage for a crowd of adoring fans.
 How cool is that?

 We consider our students, teachers and staff to be part of our family– the Allegro family.
 And guess what?
 There’s still room in this big crazy house… should we set a place for you?